Vic Govt PER #: BR102201

 Some things on this page are a bit more serious than others, but the aim is to make it clear for you.

 In terms of transport costs: if you are getting a pup interstate or overseas, you are personally responsible for all transport costs.
 This is not included in the base price of your pup.
+Please, please, please get a quote before you proceed.
+Generally speaking moving pups within Australia is less than $200 plus what I’m going to charge you for the 4 hour round trip to the airport. (update: due to covid19, this has increased and a pup flown Melbourne-Perth was quoted $275 including crate hire.)

 It does take us a few weeks to work out the temperament of the pups, where we may start to see the extremes as early as 5.5weeks.
 I would rather wait as long as possible to determine which pup goes where, because for the sake of a few days, I think it’s best, like I’m sure you do, that I have as much clarity as possible.
 And I want to introduce the pups to a range of situations over several weeks, and noises to see how they react and interact.
 So it may be important for you to quell your enthusiasm to give me the necessary time and space to go through that process.
 We do not make those decisions in a 20 minute period, like some programs do.
 I consider the selection of your pup a very serious process which takes lengthy time and consideration, and we want to get this match as close as possible.

 Your pup will usually leave us about 12 weeks of age.
 It will be vaccinated at least twice, wormed several times, be desexed, and be microchipped.
 Our vet will have seen your pup at least 3 times and checked their health.
 If I don’t believe your pup is healthy enough to travel, it won’t travel (eg: if it gets the “runs” a couple of days before leaving.)
+When you visit, you can check out our signed paperwork of the pups’ vet health checks.
+We also get the mum checked at least twice in the first 12 weeks.

 With the female pups there will be a little lump where the operation took place for desexing.
 This will disappear in about 2 weeks.
 All pups have a small tattoo in their ear which indicates they are desexed.
 All pups are vet checked before they leave when they have their C5 vaccination.
 They will not need another vaccination until 12 months from now.
 They are also wormed again 3 days before leaving.
 I’d suggest worming again at 4, 6, & 12 months, and onwards after that.